SCORP: Scene-Consistent Object Refinement via Proxy Generation and Tuning: Method

-where $\lambda_R$ and $\lambda_S$ are the regularization coefficients. $\mathcal{L}_R$ and $\mathcal{L}_S$ are regularization terms to prevent unstablity, where $\mathcal{L}_R$ limits the rotation angle and $\mathcal{L}_S$ keeps the variance of $\{s_1,s_2,s_3\}$. $R' \in \mathrm{SO}(3)$ denotes the rotation matrix that transforms the object into the supposed orthogonal space, thereby enabling the shape scaling of the proxy object in a new space rather than the definite contemporary space, to avoid distortions occurring in optimization progress.
+where $\lambda_R$ and $\lambda_S$ are positive regularization coefficients. $\mathcal{L}_R$ and $\mathcal{L}_S$ are regularization terms to prevent unstablity.
+Specifically, $\lambda_R$ constrains the rotation by penalizing a large rotation angle, effectively encouraging the solution to stay close to the initial pose and preventing unstable or excessive rotations during optimization. $\mathcal{L}_S$ regularizes the anisotropic scale matrix $S$ by minimizing the variance among its diagonal elements. $R' \in \mathrm{SO}(3)$ denotes the rotation matrix that parameterizes a local axis frame for anisotropic scaling, thereby enabling the shape scaling of the proxy object in a new rotated frame rather than the definite contemporary frame, to avoid distortions occurring in optimization progress.
 The optimization objective is then solved by a gradient-based optimization \cite{kingma2014adam} method.

-\textbf{Pose-Constrained Appearance Refinement.} While the aligned proxy object already closely resembles the partial object in appearance, some texture drift in the reference views is inevitable due to the hallucination of generation.
+\paragraph{Pose-Constrained Appearance Refinement.} While the aligned proxy object already closely resembles the degraded object in appearance, some texture drift in the reference views is inevitable due to the hallucination of generation.
 To ensure high-fidelity visual consistency with the original object in the visible views, we further refine the appearance of the proxy object using visible training views.
-Specifically, we freeze the position, covariance, and opacity attributes of the proxy object $G^\text{gen}$ and only adjust the spherical harmonics by minimizing the loss:
+Specifically, we freeze the position, covariance, and opacity attributes of the proxy object $G^\text{prx}$ and only adjust the spherical harmonics by minimizing the loss: